• Introduction · Old Build/Hardware · Sanity Check · New Build Time · New Build Time/Hardware · Old Build Images · New Build Images · Random Notes

 🌀🌀🌀FANS!🌀🌀🌀

-That is how this ghetto fixed solution came about.
+That is how this ghetto-fixed solution came about.

 Server Straped up with Noctuas

-Which leads us into the next point!
+This leads us to the next point!

 6. Loud vs Noise Dampened